 Augusta’s family seat at Dunmore near Stirling is in ruins.
 There is no National Trust for Scotland or Historic Houses to welcome the public to her former home where they can study her life and family history, and no portrait of Augusta, researched and restored, hangs in a major British collection.
 Her picture by George Romney is untraced, a miniature by Richard Cosway is in Colorado State University and another portrait of her is held privately in Washington D.C.

 Mount Albion, her home in Ramsgate, once set in 16 acres of carefully tended gardens, has been developed.
 Her mausoleum is in a dark corner of a Ramsgate churchyard and has been woefully vandalised.

 The most challenging part of the process was also the most interesting.
 Augusta lived in Italy and America, as well as Scotland, London and Kent and for a short time in Teignmouth and Paris.
 She was also a keen traveller.
 My research therefore took me to many different archives.
 I looked at her papers in the Royal Archives, in Edinburgh, in the Adam archives near Kinross, archives in Canterbury and Dover, Exeter, the National Archives at Kew, and at Williamsburg in Virginia.
 I also visited Augusta Street in Nassau, named in her honour by her father.

 Categorically not.
-‘An Act for the better regulation the future Marriages of the Royal Family’ was given royal assent in 1772, the year before the birth of Prince Augustus.
+A bill ‘for the better regulation the future Marriages of the Royal Family’ was given royal assent in 1772, the year before the birth of Prince Augustus.
 It required members of the Royal Family to receive the monarch’s permission before entering into marriage.
 King George III believed that his sons should marry protestant princesses in order to maintain ‘the honour and dignity of His Crown’.